 These 100% whole wheat dinner rolls are fluffy, stay soft for days, and make excellent sandwiches!
 A must-have for Thanksgiving, Christmas and Easter.
 With a dairy-free option.
 Check out the reviews if you need convincing!

 Continuing on with healthier Easter recipes, I give you the gift of fluffy whole wheat dinner rolls!
 For me, no holiday meal is complete without dinner rolls.
 I have to admit that I really love the frozen ones you can bake in the oven, but homemade and whole wheat is always better, right?

 I can’t tell you how many 100% whole wheat recipes I tried before finding a good one.
 I even tried 50% whole wheat and couldn’t find a really amazing recipe.
 But these?!
 100% and so ridiculously fluffy and tasty!

 One of the best parts about this recipe is that the rolls stay soft for longer than just a few hours after baking.
 The rolls that other recipes I tried yield rolls that are good out of the oven, but later that night, they’re crumbly and not that appetizing.
 Or they’re just plain bad.

 My favorite way of enjoying these whole wheat dinner rolls is with honey.
 Just a little is enough.
 These rolls are already slightly sweetened with honey, but they’re not that sweet.
 Totally acceptable for sandwiches!

 Got leftover Turkey?
 Put it in here and rejoice. :D Turkey leftovers won’t be that boring anymore!
 Or maybe that’s just me who dislikes a huge amount of leftovers?

 I’ve also made these into cinnamon buns.
-That recipe is coming soon!
-There’s dulce de leche involved.
-And it’s pretty naughty.
-But hey, it’s still whole grain!
+That recipe is hopefully coming soon!
+They’re pretty naughty.
+But hey, at least they’re still whole grain!

 I’ve halved the recipe before but I always regret it.
 Since the wheat rolls stay good for so long, there’s no need to halve it.
 And you can always pop them in the fridge and reheat in the microwave, if needed!